Board-Folk/CPC464-2MINI/Expansions/MINIDDI/README.md

 # BOM

-To follow. iBOM can be found in BOM folder.
+iBOM can be found in BOM folder.